-Providers and Facilities are prohibited from billing a Member for services Healthy Blue has determined are not payable as a result of the prepayment review process, whether due to FWA, any other coding or billing issue or for failure to submit medical records as set forth above.
+Finally, Providers and Facilities are prohibited from billing a Member for services Healthy Blue has determined are not payable as a result of the prepayment review process, whether due to FWA, any other coding or billing issue or for failure to submit medical records as set forth above.
 Providers or Facilities whose Claims are determined to be not payable may make appropriate corrections and resubmit such Claims in accordance with the terms of their Provider and Facility Agreement, proper billing procedures and state law.
 Providers or Facilities also may appeal such a determination in accordance with applicable grievance and appeal procedures.

-Acting On Investigative Findings
+11.4 Acting on Investigative Findings

 In addition to the previously mentioned actions, Healthy Blue may refer suspected criminal activity committed by a Member, Provider or Facility to the appropriate regulatory and/or law enforcement agencies.

-Healthy Blue is committed to protecting the integrity of Healthy Blue's health care programs and the effectiveness of operations by preventing, detecting and investigating fraud, waste and abuse (FWA).
-Combating FWA begins with knowledge and awareness.
+Healthy Blue is the trade name of Community Care Health Plan of Louisiana, Inc., an independent licensee of the Blue Cross Blue Shield Association.